Now that you’ve settled on that new air rifle, it’s time to get down to business and find out what air gun ammunition it prefers.

 Before you get started testing pellets, make sure you have a safe area to shoot.
-For today’s high-power air guns, it’s best to find a suitable spot outside with a hay bale or horse blanket thrown over a fence as a backstop.
-Grab some paper targets and you’re set.
+For today’s high-power air guns, it’s best to use a paper target over a semi-sturdy backstop, like a hay bale.
+The best location is an open space outdoors, never inside.
+Always remember to keep safety in your sights.

 Generally, domed pellets will be your go-to pellet.
 This shape tends to offer the best ballistics.
 Hollow points, pointed and variations with colored inserts are all worth a try just to see how they perform in your gun.

-Pace off ten yards from your target and shoot at least three shots to see how they perform (the closer together, the better).
-Once you get it down to a couple different pellets, try shooting ten shots of each to see which is most consistent.
+Pace off ten yards from your target and shoot at least three shots to see how they perform.
+The closer together your shots are, the better.
+Once you get it down to a couple options, try shooting ten shots of each to test for consistency.

 A Note About Speed

 The common perception among air guns is the faster, the better.
 That’s not necessarily the case, particularly with air guns.
 There’s a tradeoff and depending on what you plan to do with your air gun, it’s good to know what you’re giving up if you start chasing FPS (feet per second).

 Lightweight ammunition will move faster than heavier pellets.
 For competition shooters, fast means flat, as in a flat trajectory.
 Field target, ten-meter and silhouette shooters benefit from fast, flat shooting ammunition by not having to estimate holdover in order to lob a pellet into a target.